MDAnalysis/UserGuide/doc/source/contributing_code.rst

 .. note::
-    When you finish developing MDAnalysis you can deactivate the environment with :code:`deactivate`, in order to retrn to your root environment.
+    When you finish developing MDAnalysis you can deactivate the environment with :code:`deactivate`, in order to return to your root environment.

 The `virtualenvwrapper package <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ makes virtual environments easier to use.
 It provides some very useful features: